Best daily deals

 Price: Free

 Pathos is another older game in the genre.
-Its graphics are below average even compared to other roguelikes and its controls are a little more complex than normal.
-The rest of the game is actually quite good, though.
+Its graphics are below average, even compared to other roguelikes, and its controls are slightly more complex than normal.
+The rest of the game is quite good, though.
 It uses a similar set of gameplay mechanics to Nethack, the classic ASCII roguelike game from the early 1980s.
-Players descend into the dungeons and to defeat the big bad guy and then escape before you die.
-We like this one because it’s entirely free with no advertising.
-It’s a little difficult to complain too much about its flaws since you’re not paying to play it.
+Players descend into the dungeons to defeat the big bad guy and escape before dying.
+We like this one because it’s entirely free and has no advertising.
+Complaining too much about its flaws is difficult since you’re not paying to play it.

 ReversEstory